 If your goal is to simply stop a flood of ugly creditor telephone calls, the law is partly on your side.
 The Federal Fair Debt Collection Practices Act requires collection agencies (but not the original creditor) to stop calling you if you ask them to stop.
 However, even if those collectors honor your request to stop calling, it does not eliminate your financial problems.
-Filing bankruptcy may be a quick and permanent solution.
+A quick and permanent solution may be to file bankruptcy.

 Oppressive debt can overwhelm anyone.
 Respected people such as Walt Disney, Mark Twain and Abraham Lincoln have experienced bankruptcy.
 But it is sometimes difficult to admit you can’t pay your bills and that you need help getting out of debt.
 That’s why our government has bankruptcy laws to protect you and, with the guidance of a good attorney, to help you get a financial fresh start.